Nav

 Surgery

-Most patients decide to proceed with surgery for hemifacial spasms because of the short and temporary relief provided by medications.
+Non-surgical treatment options are often short and provide temporary relief, which is why most patients proceed with surgery for hemifacial spasms.
 Because it is not a disabling condition and surgery is pursued for improved cosmetic outcomes, surgery must be conducted with minimal risk to the patient.
 The surgeon’s experience is critical for a safe and favorable outcome.

 Sometimes, hemifacial spasms go away on their own.
 Thus, some surgeons prefer to operate on patients with more severe symptoms that have lasted for at least 1 to 2 years.
 Surgery is not usually recommended for patients with hearing loss on the unaffected side because hearing loss is a possible complication of surgery, so complete hearing loss in both ears is a risk for these patients.